Don Paul: Much cooler weekend start; heat returns next week

-Humidity is already falling during Friday, with some cooling in place compared to the previous 2 days.
-High temps will reach the mid 70s on the hills to the low 80s inland to the north, with a gusty west-northwest breeze.
-It’s a second cold front headed our way which will bring the real difference, with temperatures falling well below average for the weekend.
+Humidity is already falling during Friday, with some cooling in place compared to the previous two days.
+High temps will reach the mid-70s on the hills to the low 80s inland to the north, with a gusty west-northwest breeze.
+It’s a second cold front headed our way that will bring the real difference, with temperatures falling well below average for the weekend.

 Most of Thursday’s severe weather in New York missed the majority of Western New York.
 I had written at length in my Wednesday article about my expectations that a brisk wind off relatively cooler Lake Erie would help limit severe weather chances downwind of the lake.